 DeVos Retracts Obama-Era Guidance on School Desegregation

-As Chalkbeat reported, the Trump administration revoked an Obama-era guidance that provided advice on how districts can racially integrate schools legally.
+As Chalkbeat reported earlier this month, the Trump administration revoked an Obama-era guidance that provided advice on how districts can racially integrate schools legally.
 The Supreme Court decisions on this issue are complex, and the document offered help for navigating the complicated legal waters.